slackapi/bolt-js/docs/_tutorials/hubot_migration.md

 In Bolt for JavaScript, both kinds of middleware must call `await next()` to pass control of execution from one middleware to the next.
 If your middleware encounters an error during execution, you can `throw` it and the error will be bubbled up through the previously-executed middleware chain.

 To migrate your existing middleware functions, it’s evident that Hubot’s receive middleware aligns with the use case for global middleware in Bolt for JavaScript.
 And Hubot and Bolt’s listener middleware are nearly the same.
-To migrate Hubot’s response middleware, you can use a Bolt for JavaScript concept called a post-process function.
+To migrate Hubot’s response middleware, wrap Bolt for JavaScript's `say()` or `respond()` in your own function, and then call it.

 If your middleware needs to perform post-processing of an event, you can call `await next()` and any code after will be processed after the downstream middleware has been called.